-As reported in MCMIS, California safety auditors conducted an average of 3,353 safety audits per year during the past two FFYs (October 1, 2014, through September 30, 2016).
-During the same period, there was an average of 2,276 actions per year encompassing the following:
+As reported in MCMIS, California safety auditors conducted an average of 3,629 safety audits per year during the past two FFYs (October 1, 2015, through September 30, 2017).
+During the same period, there was an average of 2,177 actions per year encompassing the following:

 - Carrier operation-type changes.

 - Completed inactivation requests.

 - Failed safety audits.

 - No-show appointments.

 - No-contact records.

-Training is provided to all safety auditors, as necessary, to ensure a sufficient number of safety auditors are available to conduct NE safety audits.
-An auditor training will be scheduled for FFY 2018 and 2020.
-The CHP anticipates training approximately 86 certified auditors during this grant period.
-During this grant period, three in-service training classes and one two-week auditor certification course will be conducted to familiarize safety auditors following the curriculum by National Training Center with the following:
+The CHP currently has approximately 72 safety auditors statewide to conduct NE safety audits.
+Training is provided to ensure a sufficient number of safety auditors are available to conduct NE safety audits.
+The CHP anticipates training an additional 20 certified NE safety auditors through an initial auditor certification course.
+Initial auditor certificaion training will be scheduled for FFY 2018 and 2020.

+During this grant period, in-service training will be conducted, if necessary, to familiarize safety auditors with the following curriculum by the National Training Center:

 - New pilot project objectives, which became effective July 15, 2013.
-How the proposed new process fulfills the requirements in Title 49, Code of Federal Regulations (CFR), Parts 385.309 and 385.311. - Changes in safety audit requirements from the Moving Ahead for Progress in the 21st Century Act. - Required training related to the proper application of the FMCSR. - New Entrant Safety Assurance Program (NESAP) policies and procedures for conducting safety audits. - New Mobile Client Application software.
+How the proposed new process fulfills the requirements in Title 49, Code of Federal Regulations (CFR), Parts 385.309 and 385.311.

+- Changes in safety audit requirements from the Moving Ahead for Progress in the 21st Century Act. - Required training related to the proper application of the FMCSR. - New Entrant Safety Assurance Program (NESAP) policies and procedures for conducting safety audits. - New Mobile Client Application software.